20 mesmerising projection mapping demos

-Japanese art collective TeamLab used projection mapping technologies to craft a magical dream world in the Digital Art Museum in Odaiba, Tokyo.
-In it, different concepts and scenes flow together to form one 'borderless' world.
+Projection mapping isn't only for exteriors.
+The Japanese art collective TeamLab used projection mapping technologies to craft an immersive magical dream world in the Digital Art Museum in Odaiba, Tokyo.
+Different concepts and scenes flow together to form one 'borderless' world.

-"Artworks move out of the rooms freely, form connections and relationships with people, communicate with other works, influence and sometimes intermingle with each other," explains the exhibition’s description.
-Hosted in a vast, 10,000 square metre space, the installation is brought to life using 520 computers and 470 projectors.
+"Artworks move out of the rooms freely, form connections and relationships with people, communicate with other works, influence and sometimes intermingle with each other," explained the exhibition’s description.
+Hosted in a vast, 10,000 square metre space, the installation was brought to life using 520 computers and 470 projectors.

-Tellart’s Terraform table enabled users to 'play God'.
-Located at London's V&A Museum, projection mapping turned the giant sandpit into a rugged landscape, with mountains, valleys and lakes.
+Projection mapping can be particularly imersive when it's interactive.
+Tellart’s Terraform Table enabled users to 'play God'.
+At London's V&A Museum, this projection mapping turned the giant sandpit into a rugged landscape, with mountains, valleys and lakes.
 Here's the cool bit: thanks to a machine learning algorithm, the Table was able to read the height of the sand and respond to any changes.
 In short, this means you could dig a hole to form a lake, raise a hill to create a snowy peak, or smooth a river over to expand a forest.

 The Table formed part of the V&A's tech-focused The Future Starts Here exhibition (which ran until November 2018), and was created as a response to the question: Should we shape the Earth and other planets for human use?

-Established in 1947 to provide a platform for the flowering of the human spirit in the aftermath of the Second World War, the Edinburgh International Festival celebrated its 70th anniversary in 2017.
-To mark the occasion, 59 Productions conceived an opening event that transformed the whole of St Andrew Square into a magical night garden.
+Projection mapping on a single canvas can turn heads, but some of the granded projection mapping projects are so elaborate those heads might not know where to turn!
+For the Edinburgh International Festival's 70th anniversary back in 2017, 59 Productions conceived an opening event that transformed the whole of St Andrew Square into a magical night garden.
 Buildings burst into life in a floral explosion of colour, texture and sound.

 Rather than being a one-off event, Bloom ran for two nights at the start of the festival, from 10pm to midnight on a 20-minute loop, allowing the audience to enjoy the spectacle at their own pace.

-Battersea Power Station invited Drive, a UK-based agency that specialises in projection mapping, to create an awe-inspiring visual experience to raise awareness for the iconic building's spectacular redevelopment.
-This is the result: 360,000 lumens of immersive visuals celebrating the building's past, present and future.
+Battersea Power Station invited Drive, a UK-based agency that specialises in projection mapping, to create an awe-inspiring visual experience to raise awareness of the iconic building's redevelopment.
+This is the result: 360,000 lumens of immersive visuals.
+The beauty of site-specific pieces like this is when they explore themes related to the venue itself, in this case celebrating the building's past, present and future.

 Dr Blighty was a free production that became one of the highlights of the 2016 Brighton Festival, transforming the Brighton Pavilion, on England's south coast, into an Indian scene.
 Produced by Nutkhut and animated by motion design and projection mapping specialist NOVAK, it celebrated Brighton Pavilion's history as a WWI hospital for wounded Indian soldiers.
 A specially commissioned soundtrack rounded off the colourful event.

-Not all projection mapping examples can be measured in metres.
+Not all projection mapping examples are massive displays measured in metres.
 Sharp and Jenkins' Speed of Light film bills itself as the worlds smallest all action police chase.
-Using hand-held micro projectors with an iPhone video source, Tom Jenkins and Simon Sharp create a dynamic and witty chase that plays out across the surfaces of their own office, and proves that size isn't everything.
+Using hand-held micro projectors with an iPhone video source, Tom Jenkins and Simon Sharp create a dynamic and witty chase that plays out across the surfaces of their own office.
+It proves that size isn't everything.

 Using two walls, a treadmill, and some nifty projection, director Filip Sterckx creates a virtual world for the musician Willow's music video.
 As with most projection mapping projects, it's the technique that charms here.